-In 2022, the Foyston, Gordon & Payne Foundation continued to support youth organizations across thr country that help local youth flourish.
-This year, the Foundation presented its annual grants to five organizations:
+In 2023, the Foyston, Gordon & Payne Foundation continued to support youth organizations across the country.
+This year, the Foundation presented its annual grants to six organizations:

 Here’s a brief description of each organization: